Probate Q&A Series

 1. Understand Your Rights as an Interested Party

 North Carolina law defines an interested party as anyone entitled to share in the estate or anyone with a right to challenge the administration.
 That includes heirs, beneficiaries, or creditors.
 Once the clerk of superior court opens the estate file, you may request copies of petitions and orders.
-You gain full access to filings, including the inventory.
+You may access filings in the estate file, including the inventory, subject to applicable court record access rules.

 2. Review the Inventory of Estate Assets